dvanderelst/GradStats/01 BasicsOfR/BasicProgramming.md

 ?seq
 ```

-Some very simple functions that might be usefull.
+Some very simple functions that might be useful.

 ``` r
 a <- max(output)